Tuesday, April 25, 2017

 Ironically, nowadays, we are fed with a lot of 'scientific' evidence in favour of bad foods through sponsored (? ‘paid’) research.
 Not a day passes without the report of a scientific study making us think that the unreal is proved to be real, and the real is proved to be unreal !
 With the advent of the Internet, WhatsApp, and social media sites, a lot of unauthentic information is spread.
 Industry takes advantage of this.
 Media also give distorted impressions to sensationalise study reports.

 The Government of India issued an advisory on CATEGORISING the so-called 'HEALTH DRINKS' acting upon the 'food safety authority FSSAI's remark on April 2, 2024 to regulate misleading claims on food products.
 It's commonplace to see "Health Drinks" being promoted for "stronger, taller and smarter" growth in children.
+Even for scoring more marks in the examinations !
+Everything with some kind of pseudo-scientific evidence.
 Some of the 'ultra-processed' products may be responsible for 'childhood-obesity' and 'teen age diabetes'.
 Users are mostly children across India, who reportedly consume three times more than the recommended values of added sugars.
 "White beverages -- such as Horlicks, Boost, Bournvita -- make up about 70% of the Rs.
 14.4 billion market" (Editorial, The Times of India, April 15, 2024).
+There are a myriad myths, which are widely recognised.
+One such thing is that there has been a lot of protein deficiency in India which leads to decreased physical growth in infants and children.
+In fact, an analysis by the National Sample Survey (NSS) of household food intake in India showed that the risk of protein deficiency was low in adults and non-existent in younger age groups.
+It also indicated that adequate mixed meal of diverse food items would automatically meet with the energy and protein requirements of the body without supplements.

 If you have the time to waste, go on, read this lengthy scribbling.